 But did you know coconut oil is also something you may want to grab after hitting the pool or beach this summer?
 Yep, it can help heal your skin after a sunburn.
 According to Geeta Yadav, MD, a board-certified dermatologist and founder of FACET Dermatology, coconut oil is similar to Vaseline in that it moisturizes the skin and can reduce future scarring that a burn might cause.

 Adarsh Vijay Mudgil, MD, a New York-based dermatologist, adds that coconut oil has anti-inflammatory and antimicrobial properties, and it can help with exfoliation.
 The anti-inflammatory part aids skin regeneration, while the antimicrobial part kills or slows the spread of harmful microorganisms.
 So, in short, lathering up can help your skin heal and “go back to normal,” so to speak, post-burn.
 And it might help keep you safe from infections if you’re peeling.

 However, you have to be careful.
-Since oil traps heat, it can actually make a sunburn worse if you apply it too quickly.
+Since oil traps heat, it can actually make a sunburn (or blisters from sun exposure) worse if you apply it too quickly.
 “Greasy emollients, including coconut oil, can occlude pores, which in turn traps in heat, making the skin uncomfortable,” Dr. Mudgil explains.

 Dr. Yadav shares a helpful analogy to further illustrate this: “Think about how quickly oil heats in a pan on a low temperature, versus how long it takes for the same amount of water to boil,” she says.